riencroonenborghs/wodprep-video-downloader/README.md

 # WODprep Video Downloader

-A Chrome extension to download videos from the WODProp website.
+A Chrome extension to download videos from the WODPrep website.

 ## Build